-- Ability of RPA to continue to fly or make a safe landing with at least one motor inoperative (i.e. the RPA remains controllable). - Intermittent or degraded C2 link particularly at the maximum operating range and / or (2) around vertical obstacles. - (3) Indications, RPA response and crew procedures / actions in the event of a permanent loss of the C2 link. - (4) Total or partial failure of the ground control station affecting such systems as electronic displays, video feeds, internet, manual control interfaces etc. caused by software, hardware, or power failures. - Identify any possible single point failures in the RPAS which are critical to the (5) containment of the RPA. - (6)Navigation system failures including degradation or total loss of GPS, IMUs, sensors or cameras that may result in a reduction in navigation accuracy and / or a loss of available navigation modes.
+- (1) Ability of RPA to continue to fly or make a safe landing with at least one motor inoperative (i.e. the RPA remains controllable) if applicable. - (2) Intermittent or degraded C2 link particularly at the maximum operating range and / or around vertical obstacles. - (3) Indications, RPA response and crew procedures / actions in the event of a permanent loss of the C2 link. - (4) Total or partial failure of the ground control station affecting such systems as electronic displays, video feeds, internet, manual control interfaces etc. caused by software, hardware or power failures. - (5) Identify any possible single point failures in the RPAS which are critical to the containment of the RPA. - (6) Navigation system failures, including degradation or total loss of GPS, IMUs, sensors or cameras, that may result in a reduction in navigation accuracy and / or a loss of available navigation modes.

-Outcome: Provide an analysis of the RPAS that demonstrates:
+Outcome: Provide an analysis of the RPAS which demonstrates that: